3LawsRobotics/3laws/docs/sources/user_guide/control_panel.rst

 The Supervisor's configurable fields are available through a series of pages in the Control Panel.
 Each of the following sections corresponds to a tab in the Control Panel.
 The tabs are:

+The **Save** button on each page of the Control Panel should be pressed to record the current page in the *supervisor.yaml* file before moving on to another page.

+Throughout this documentation, a red asterisk (*) indicates a *required* field.

 .. toctree::
   :maxdepth: 1